Trump legal team looking to investigate Mueller aides | New Country 923

 WASHINGTON (AP) — President Donald Trump’s legal team is evaluating potential conflicts of interest among members of special counsel Robert Mueller’s investigative team.

-Trump attorney Jay Sekulow tells The Associated Press that the president’s lawyers “will consistently evaluate the issue of conflicts and raise them in the appropriate venue.”
+The revelation comes as Mueller’s probe into Russia’s election meddling appears likely to include some of the Trump family’s business ties.
+Trump attorney Jay Sekulow tells The Associated Press Thursday that the lawyers “will consistently evaluate the issue of conflicts and raise them in the appropriate venue.”

-A person with knowledge of the process says those efforts include the political affiliations of Mueller’s investigators and their past work history.

-The revelations come amid change in the president’s legal team.
-Spokesman Mark Corallo is no longer working with the team and New York-based attorney Mark Kasowitz is seen as a diminishing presence in the operation, according to two people with knowledge of the matter.